 is the Graduate Program’s Assistant Director of Admissions and Financial Aid.
 She received her B.A. in Government from Cornell University.
 Prior to joining the Graduate Program, Amy worked in the Office of Technology Development at Harvard University.
 Amy began her career in the financial services industry where she worked at Fidelity Investments for over fourteen years in compliance.
 Amy enjoys running, ballet, and hiking, as well as gardening, studying psychology, and learning about different cultures.

 Amy can answer questions about financial aid and visas for LL.M. and S.J.D. students, as well as about the LL.M. admissions process.

 is the Administrative Coordinator and LL.M.
 Program Assistant for the Graduate Program.
 She moved to Boston after earning a B.A. in Journalism at the University of Connecticut.
 She enjoys yoga, bad jokes, and reading about English history.

 Caitie can answer questions about the LL.M. degree program, LL.M. student life and academics, mechanics of course registration, and event planning.

-    Aubrey can answer questions about admissions and financial aid for the LL.M. and S.J.D. degree programs.
+Kyle can answer questions about admissions and financial aid for the LL.M. and S.J.D. degree programs.